 Vendor Administration

 In TheatricalPA, vendor administration is achieved by using the out-of-the-box administrative UX provided by WordPress.
-TheatricalPA is a full-stack application - which also includes mobile device access - implemented using classic HTML, CSS, JavaScript, React, and React Native at the frontend, and PHP at the backend.
-In building TheratricalPA, I also chose to leverage WordPress - specifically WordPress Multisite, which is itself built using PHP - as technology stack scaffolding to do a large portion of the heavy lifting.
+TheatricalPA is a full-stack application - which also includes mobile device access - implemented using classic HTML, CSS, JavaScript, React and React Native at the front end, and PHP at the backend.
+In building TheatricalPA, I also chose to leverage WordPress - specifically WordPress Multisite, which is itself built using PHP - as technology stack scaffolding to do a large portion of the heavy lifting.

-WordPress scales horizontally as well as vertically, so I can even mix and match platforms as my hosting requirements grow.
-I picked AWS as the infrastructure provider of choice.
+Whilst WordPress scales horizontally as well as vertically - I can even mix and match platforms as my hosting requirements grow - I picked AWS as the infrastructure provider of choice.
 Aside from providing a whole host of Auth0-related services, AWS provides an easy-to-use administration dashboard, object storage via S3, and email facilities like SES, together with AWS standard templates (provided, in part, by Bitnami) that make it easy to deploy the likes of Lightsail, MariaDB, etc, which serve as the core WordPress Multisite infrastructure in TheatricalPA.

 Subscriber Administration